hakareem/skill_challenges/09_design_class_system/design/diary_program.md

   task_test = Task.new("jump")
   expect{task_test.complete?} # fails becuase task isn't complete

+---

   # Multi Class - Integration Testing
    diary = Diary.new
    contact = Contact.new("A", "07123456789")
    diary.add_contact(contact)
    expect(diary.all_contacts) # returns  "A - 07123456789"

+   # # returns all available tasks
    diary = Diary.new
    task = Task.new("Run First")
    diary.add_task(task)
    expect(diary.all_tasks) # "Run First"

+   # # returns all available entries
    diary = Diary.new
    entry = DiaryEntry.new("A", "1 2 3 4 5")
    diary.add_entry(entry)
    expect(diary.all_entries)# returns "A - 1 2 3 4 5"

+   # # returns longest entry that can be read
    diary_test = Diary.new
    entry_test1 = DiaryEntry.new("A", "1 2 3 4 5")
    entry_test2 = DiaryEntry.new("B", "1 2 3 4 5 6")